 Roy is a third-year graduate student working toward a Master of Divinity degree from SMU’s Perkins School of Theology.
 He was awarded a Maguire and Irby Family Foundation Public Service Fellowship for summer 2016 from the Cary M. Maguire Center for Ethics and Public Responsibility at SMU for his work with homeless children in Dallas.

-Dr. Harold J. Recinos, Professor of Church and Society at Perkins School of Theology, is leading his class of 14 students to El Salvador during spring break 2014.
+Dr. Harold J. Recinos, Professor of Church and Society at Perkins School of Theology, is leading a group to El Salvador during spring break 2016.
 The group is examining Christian mission in cultural context as part of Perkins' Global Theological Education program.
 This immersion experience enables students to engage in a sustained theological and ethical reflection upon the meaning of mission and education in Salvadoran society.
 The course includes meetings in various locations with leaders of popular political organizations, schools, women's organizations, ecumenical associations, the base Christian communities, and political leaders.

 A group of students and alumni/ae from Perkins School of Theology-SMU is participating in a global immersion trip to Palestine and Israel from Jan.
 3-16, 2016.
 Led by Dr. Jaime Clark-Soles, associate professor of New Testament at Perkins School of Theology, participants will experience Palestine and Israel through a different theme, including: • The World of Jesus • The Birth of Jesus • Orthodox Christmas • Jesus in Galilee, Jesus in Judea • Contemporary Palestine • Contemporary Israel Be sure to check back frequently for information about the group’s experiences!